ArundhatiRamesh

 Choice 1 — A/B isolation tasks.

-We created two prototype variants: one with all product images blurred, one with all titles blurred.
-Half the participants started with one, half with the other.
-This let us isolate whether shoppers were leaning on imagery or text to differentiate models — a cleaner read than asking people to introspect on their own scan strategy.
+This let us isolate whether shoppers were leaning on imagery or text to differentiate models — a cleaner read than asking people to introspect on their own strategy.

 Choice 2 — Pre-tap recall, not just observation.